-I had never heard of Ecca Vandal until I was standing in the photo pit at a Pierce The Veil.
+I had never heard of Ecca Vandal until I was standing in the photo pit at a Pierce The Veil show.
 The venue escort was gushing about how excited she was to catch her set.
-I don’t remember the exact conversation or what was said, but I know she said she was dark, different, and a very cool artist.
-After taking photos during the first three songs, I watched the remainder of their set from my seat and was absolutely blown away by every second.
-Her energy was raw, real, and different.
-Her voice has this raspy quality, dragging alongside the bass beats in the music, and knowing what they’re like live, there are feelings I have listening to this new track that are hard to describe because it really translates so well in this song.
+I don’t remember the exact conversation or what was said, but I know she said Ecca Vandal was dark, different, and a very cool artist.
+After taking photos during the first three songs, I watched the rest of her set from my seat and was absolutely blown away by every second.
+Her energy was raw, real, and unique.
+Her voice has a raspy quality that drags alongside the bass beats in the music.
+Knowing what she’s like live, there are feelings I experience listening to this new track that are hard to describe, because it translates so well into the song.

-The set was dark, minimal lights, some spots that flashed briefly — she had blue hair and wore a pink jacket with a frilled skirt and tights that had stars on them.
+The set was dark, with minimal lights and a few spots that flashed briefly.
+She had blue hair and wore a pink jacket with a frilled skirt and tights covered in stars.
 It was an outfit that spoke to her sound and everything she embodies.
-Alternative yet with a feminine quality to it.
+The outfit was alternative, yet carried a feminine quality.
 She owned the stage with such a powerhouse presence in front of the crowd.
-I’ve seen a lot of opening acts, especially those I’m not familiar with, and there was this unspoken aura that came off — she meant business.
+I’ve seen a lot of opening acts, especially ones I’m not familiar with, and she exuded an unspoken aura — she meant business.

-I think it’s so cool, especially with this song’s purpose of being inspired by the act of self-renewal — purging oneself of fear, labels, judgements, and finding something brighter.
-Ecca Vandal said this song is about shedding the version of yourself that is molded by the fears and making yourself brand new.
-This new single “BLEACH” is basically all that and more, with this rap-quality to the bass.
-She fuses punk, hip-hop, and jazz influences, which all come together into this unique sound that is undeniably Ecca Vandal.
-She is effortlessly herself, authentic, and true to everything she wants to be in her music, and it’s beautiful.
+I think it’s so cool, especially with this song’s purpose of being inspired by the act of self-renewal — purging oneself of fear, labels, and judgments, and finding something brighter.
+Ecca Vandal said the song is about shedding the version of yourself molded by fear and creating a brand-new self.
+Her new single, “BLEACH,” captures all of that and more, with rap-influenced bass lines.
+She fuses punk, hip-hop, and jazz influences, all coming together into a unique sound that is unmistakably Ecca Vandal.
+She is effortlessly herself — authentic and true to everything she wants to be in her music, and it’s beautiful.

-I definitely would snatch up a ticket to see her again live, so maybe she’ll grace the city of Milwaukee with a show later this year?
-I can only dream of artists coming to town since it seems I have to take quite a few trips to Chicago or Madison this coming spring for shows.
-I can’t wait to see what else Ecca Vandal has in store for us, but for now, go stream “BLEACH” and watch the official self-directed music video now!
+I would definitely snatch up a ticket to see her live again — maybe she’ll grace Milwaukee with a show later this year?
+I can only dream of artists coming to town, since it looks like I’ll have to make several trips to Chicago or Madison this spring for shows.
+I can’t wait to see what else Ecca Vandal has in store for us, but for now, go stream “BLEACH” and watch the official self-directed music video!

 Otherwise, catch her at Coachella this April or as she tours with Deftones in May.

-“BLEACH” by Ecca Vandal is out, and you should listen to it!
+“BLEACH” by Ecca Vandal is out now and you should listen to it!

 Leave a Reply